customer7/ncn/src/site/notes/Notes/Access, Radial.md

 **CTA Neck**
 ![](https://i.imgur.com/ICrHuVJ.jpg)
 The **aberrant right subclavian artery**/**lusorian artery** (red arrow) which can be easily ascertained on CTA neck, is considered a relative contraindication for radial access.
 Yellow arrow: right common carotid artery.
 Blue arrow: left common carotid artery.
 Green arrow: left subclavian artery.
 Orange arrow: right vertebral artery.
 Pink star: esophagus.
 White diamond: trachea.
+(Unfortunately, this is not an ideal study due to the contrast contamination in the adjacent veins.)